 Developing an ongoing maintenance plan can help you stay on top of stormwater drainage system upkeep throughout the year.
 Schedule biannual inspections of gutters, downpipes, drain stormwater grates, and the perimeter of your property to remove debris and clear obstructions before each wet season.

 Note when leaves are likely to fall so you can monitor gutters, gutter guards, and drains more closely.
-Plan to deep clean major drains and drainage structures like culverts annually before peak rainfall periods.
+Plan to deep clean major drains and drainage structures like culverts annually before peak rainfall.

-Encourage family members to share lighter cleaning duties and keep everyone accountable.
-Maintain a log of any repairs needed.
+Encourage family members to share lighter cleaning duties and hold everyone accountable.
+Maintain a log of any needed repairs.
 For severe storms, temporary flood barriers or sandbags preemptively placed at low spots can offer added protection when drainage systems face overflow risks.

-Know when it’s time to call in professional drain cleaning help - signs include persistent backups, standing water that won’t drain, emerging silt or debris in sewer pipes, tree root intrusions, or recurring drainage issues that won’t clear with self-maintenance.
-With an organised maintenance plan tailored to your property, you can better manage stormwater drainage systems challenges year-round.
+Know when it’s time to call in professional drain cleaning help.
+Signs include persistent backups, standing water that won’t drain, emerging silt or debris in sewer pipes, tree root intrusions, or recurring drainage issues that won’t clear with self-maintenance.
+With an organised maintenance plan tailored to your property, you can better manage stormwater drainage system challenges year-round.

 FAQs